 saveold linktable, replace v(12)

-Please set up LIBNAME and directories in SAS and Stata to reference to relevant datasets properly.
-Please use
+LIBNAME and directories in SAS and Stata to properly reference the relevant datasets.
+In Stata, use the command

-ssc install tsspell, replace in Stata to install the third-party command.
+ssc install tsspell, replace to install the third-party command.

 Please note that in the link table, the